Just Starting Out? Try One of These 5 Short, Fun Projects

 They pay well.
 You can learn how to write them in a very short period of time.
 And best of all, you can have a blast doing it by choosing to write only on topics you’re interested in.

-Do you have any questions about getting started with writing for the Web?
+Do you have any questions about getting started writing for the Web?
 Please share in the comments below so we can guide you.

 The Professional Writers’ Alliance